 * Once I have confirmation from God's Spirit that I should give to this person or mission, I throw myself into it more heartily and start sharing their needs with friends.

-Then, like putting the finishing icing and decorations on a nice cake, I am trying to learn more about how to give enthusiastically once I know to whom and how much of a gift I'll give.
+Like putting the finishing icing and decorations on a nice cake, I am trying to learn more about how to give enthusiastically once I know to whom and how much of a gift I'll give.